NCBI-Hackathons/HapPyNet/docs/README.md

-# HOWTO run load_dat.py on your data
+# HOWTO run generate_ld_counts.py

 ## Requirements

+  All tools should be included in the ${PATH} variable.
+Support for custom tool location and auto-discovery will be added at a later date

   * [bedtools](http://bedtools.readthedocs.io/en/latest/index.html)